cardano-scaling/website/monthly/2025-10-monthly.md

 ### Decentralization of Mithril network configurations

 We have worked on the first phase of decentralizing the Mithril network configurations: we have abstracted the retrieval of the network configurations with a new `MithrilNetworkConfigurationProvider` trait.
-We have created two implementations of this trait: one that retrieves the configurations from a local parameters of the leader aggregator and another that retrieves them from a remote source for the follower aggregators and signers.
+We have created two implementations of this trait: one that retrieves configurations from the leader aggregator's local parameters, and another that retrieves them from a remote source for follower aggregators and signers.
 The second phase will consist of implementing a configuration source based on markers stored on the Cardano chain.

 ### Protocol status